Mean Tweets and PTSD: Facts, Fakers, and the Future

-This article was first published in 2014… but it never seems to get old.
+This article was first published May 18, 2014… but it never seems to get old.

 Americans love labels.
 We look to distinguish ourselves by the physical labels in our clothing, on the cars we drive, on the bottle of beer we drink.
 It’s interesting in a society consumed with “not labling” others, we are quick to label ourselves—and to make sure everyone else knows what our labels are.
 “I’m conservative…” “I’m African-American…” “I’m a Packers’ Fan…” and the list goes on and on.